kewde/slate/source/index.md

 ```
 >~/.shadowcoin/

+<aside class="warning">Warning: deleting the wallet.dat file in this directory will cause you to lose all of your coins if you have no back up.</aside>
+These are the paths where your **blockchain data, wallet and pretty much everything related to Shadow** is stored.

+When using the blockchain.zip method these are the location where you extract the blockchain.zip file.

 ## Bootstrap?

+<aside class="notice">Use this method to synchronize your node within 10 minutes!</aside>

 When you load the Shadow Wallet for the first time it connects to the peer-to-peer network and starts to synchronise the block chain. **By default the client will configure a full node.** A full node needs an up-to-date, full copy of the ShadowCash block chain on your computer to properly function.